Pedromaia26/LAPR2-ISEP/docs/SprintB/US6_CreateTask(FromESOFT19-20) (3).md

-# US 006 - To create a Task
+# US 006 - To resgister a new Employee

 ## 1. Requirements Engineering